Sit on the Floor:

 All of these positions can be scaled both mobility and comfort wise with the addition of my patented Plush Floor Sitting Comfort Enhancer™ (read: a pillow or bolster, or rolled up towel).
 This will decrease the ‘stretch’ on some of the positions and also give your sit bones a break from grinding into the floor when they just aren’t quite ready.

-Now get sitting, and have fun!
+Now go sit on the floor, and have fun!